Choosing the right mortgage solution of variable fixed or both

 It’s the main reason why you should tread very carefully before making any decision to fix your rate or remain variable.

 Both options require a borrower to bank on a few assumptions, no pun intended.
 For those fixing, it’s generally a bet that rates won’t fall too much below where they currently sit, so you’re paying way above what the rest of the market is.
-For those going variable, the hope is that rates fall and you’ll reap the benefits.
+For those going variable rate, the hope is that rates fall and you’ll reap the benefits.

 Should you fix?